Getting Started with OSF Search

 How to search within a filter

-A pop-up will appear.
-You can then search for the specific value that you are looking for.
+To find additional values, search for the specific value that you are looking for.
 Only relevant results will populate.

-Refine Results Using Search Operators
+Using Search Operators

 " " wraps a number of terms to signify a phrase for searching